yeslogic/prince-docs/docs/prince-for-books.md

 The initial focus of work is on the features common to all books: making the pagination and line-breaking choices expected of books, by featuring a few extensions to CSS and fine-tuned algorithms.

 For the time being, Prince for Books is only available as a a command-line application named `prince-books`.
-It is used like the standard Prince - see for available options.
+It is used like the standard Prince - see [Command-line Reference](doc-latest/doc-refs.html#command-line) for available options.

 `prince-books OPTIONS FILES` \[`-o` <span class="replaceable">PDF</span>\]